 Preventing, tackling and raising awareness of prevalent health issues among our workers and their communities.

-Unlocking Female Labor – Addressing the practical and societal barriers women face to joining the workforce
+Unlocking Female Labor – Improving the engagement and retention of women in the paid workforce

 At Shahi, we believe in responsible business growth by integrating environmental sustainability into the heart of our operations, at all stages of production.
 We improve our environmental performance through resource conservation and pollution prevention, so that we consistently achieve and operate at a higher resource efficiency.